-Nobody cares about my photographs.
-That’s ok.
-Accordingly, this site is simply an opportunity for me to document my travels and hopeful growth as a photographer — for me.
+Hello!
+This site is an opportunity for me to document my travels and hopeful growth as a photographer — for me.
 If you’ve stopped and read even this much, thanks.

 I developed a serious but fleeting interest in photography just out of college, spending time in various Boston darkrooms with negatives produced from an entry-level SLR.
 After a few years and a move to California, my camera was stolen in a house robbery, and I barely took snapshots from that time on.
-In 2010, I traveled to India, and with a primary concern for portability, brought only a small point-and-shoot – a Canon PowerShot.
+In 2010, I traveled to India, and with a primary concern for portability, brought only a small point-and-shoot.

 This photo woke me up, and inspired me to take photography seriously again.
 I made it while walking through the small village of Roopangarh in Rajasthan.
 Looking up, I was struck by the contrast of the woman in light pink against a brilliant blue background, and raised my camera.
-She waited long enough for me to capture the photo, and moments later, retreated behind the doors.
-It’s still one of my favorite photograph that I’ve made, and it was with a small pocket camera.
+She waited long enough for me to make the image, and moments later, retreated behind the doors.
+It’s still one of my favorite photographs, and it was recorded with a small pocket camera.

 Never stop exploring…